Roswell Park’s Radiation Medicine Department provides a full range of radiation treatments, including:

 This medical treatment destroys a brain tumor by zapping it with 192 intersecting gamma ray beams.
 That’s the concept behind the Leksell Gamma Knife® Icon™, a minimally-invasive treatment used primarily to treat benign tumors and malignant metastatic tumors that have spread to the brain from other parts of the body.

 The Gamma Knife unit is also used to treat other brain conditions, including trigeminal neuralgia and arteriovenous malformations.
 In some cases, Gamma Knife enables treatment of deeply embedded tumors that cannot be reached with conventional surgery.
 Gamma Knife Radiosurgery is done as an outpatient procedure, in a single day, and does not require general anesthesia.
 Roswell Park is the only Buffalo institution to offer Gamma Knife radiosurgery.
-We treat more than 400 patients with Gamma Knife annually.
+In 2017, Roswell Park saw the highest volume in the U.S. for a single Gamma Knife device, treating 540 patients.

 Image-Guided Radiation Therapy